Blogs

 wave

-The Chinese Grand Prix debacle follows a disappointing start to the season for Ferrari.
-While Hamilton secured a sprint race victory, the main race's outcome underlines the team's ongoing struggles with technical compliance and race strategy.
-The disqualification overshadows the impressive victory of McLaren's Oscar Piastri, who dominated the race from pole to finish line.
+This whole Chinese Grand Prix debacle comes after a less-than-stellar start to the season for Ferrari.
+Hamilton did manage a sprint race victory, but the main race… well, let's just say that overshadowed everything.
+It highlighted their ongoing struggles with technical compliance and race strategy.
+And, of course, McLaren's Oscar Piastri absolutely dominated the race – winning from pole position to finish line.
+The contrast is stark.

 FAQ